 It was an intense journey to say the least.
-My doctors have told me that I am 1 of 3 people who have had this kind of turn around without surgery.
-I wake up grateful everyday.
+I go to bed and wake up grateful everyday.

 Last Fall I attended a dystonia support group and met such beautiful and brave people.

-Weekly Reiki sessions from September through May with Reiki Master Steve Nunley of Portland, OR along with EMDR therapy with my therapist provided enormous help to me.
+Weekly Reiki sessions from September through May with Reiki Master Steve Nunley of Portland, OR along with EMDR therapy with my therapist, Dr. Chuck Weisser, who provided enormous help to me.
 Along with the love and support of dear friends, family and the thoughts and prayers of so many.
 I am forever thankful.

 It took me a bit to realize that I was grieving, not only for what I thought was the loss of my "voice" but realizing my father's life was soon coming to an end.